GianniM123/FFSM_fingerprint/fingerprinter/README.md

  - flamapy-sat

 ## Active
 To actively fingerprint a system the `-a` option must be given with a path to a Finite State Machine representation of a system.
+Also the option of a `preset` or `adaptive` sequence can be set by using the corrosponding `--adaptive` or `--preset` flags.
+By not given the flags it will be `adaptive` by default.

 ```
 python3 main.py -f <path/to/ffsm.dot> -a <path/to/fsm.dot>